MakairaIO/storefront-shop-adapter/packages/storefront-shop-adapter-shopware6/Readme.md

 # @makaira/storefront-shop-adapter-shopware6

 This shop adapter can be used to connect your shopware6 shop with your storefront.
-This adapter is developed based on the [shopware-store-api](https://shopware.stoplight.io/docs/store-api).
+This adapter is developed based on the [shopware store-api](https://shopware.stoplight.io/docs/store-api).

 ## Installation